basisproject/paper/src/03-companies.md

 # Chapter 3: Companies

 Companies are a core concept of the system.
-They define networks of people within the greater Basis network that have common purpose.
-This common purpose might be productive in nature, it might be based on shared resources like housing or farm land, it might be a geographical connection, or any other type of association that people want.
+They define groups of people within the greater Basis network that have common purpose.
+This common purpose might be productive in nature, it might be based on shared resources like housing or farm land, it might be a geographical connection like a town, or any other type of association that people want.

 ## Organization